 (push to 2.5 if not simple) when generally rejecting a “Yes” SOH question which results in a popup of “…disqualifies … proceed after removing that individual…”, can we also offer the same red & grey buttons as with GI, “Remove this applicant” and “Ignore and continue” (caveat: if that’s the last applicant and you remove in Step 2, then have to return to step one with the state of “Declined” and “no benefits” selected)

+Step1: when adding a spouse or children, default the last name to be same as EE last name.

+This isn’t “enrollment”, but didn’t know where else to document it… We should adjust the copyright date in the footer to 2015.

 Group CI enrollment